ltw-webdev-1/curriculum/install-all-the-things.md

       *If you don’t have an Apple App Store account (or forget your password):*

       1. [Download The Unarchiver](http://unarchiver.c3.cx/unarchiver) from the website.
-      2. Mount the disk image by double clicking.
+      2. Unzip the downloaded file
       3. Drag the application to your “Applications” folder.
-      4. Eject the mounted disk from your computer.
-      5. Delete the downloaded file.

   - title: "Install Firefox"
     before: |